lunabrain-ai/lunabrain/README.md

 [![LunaBrain Demo](site/assets/images/demo.png)](http://www.youtube.com/watch?v=znCMrtOcjb0 "LunaBrain Demo")

-## Features

-- Record audio from your microphone
-- Transcribe audio to text
-- Ask AI to reason about your audio
-- Search through your audio recordings

 ### Library
 - To use LunaBrain as a Go library, refer to the [documentation](https://pkg.go.dev/github.com/lunabrain-ai/lunabrain) (Note: This code is still like pre-alpha, so the API is subject to change)